Impact of current-induced magnons on spin-orbit torque analysis: Discussion

 \section{Discussion}

 To account for the mismatch between the data and the fitting, we have examined several extensions of the basic model.
-For example, we have considered magnetic shape anisotropy for the Hall bar.
+For example, we have considered easy axis shape anisotropy for the Hall bar.
 As detailed in SI Section~\ref{subsec:SW2}, from the first harmonic resistances we estimate its strength $\mu_0 K_2$ to be on the order of 1 mT.
 It also introduces new oscillatory terms with amplitudes $A_2, C_2$ and improves the fits to the second harmonics as shown by the solid lines (labeled fit2) in Fig.~\ref{fig2}a).
-However, $A,B,C,D$ are weakly affected as shown in red and dark green markers and the dashed lines in Fig.~\ref{fig2}b-e), and the differences to the field-dependence governed by Eq.~\ref{eq:R2w} remain present.
-Several other possible corrections were also deemed insignificant, as discussed in SI Sec.~\ref{subsec:possible}.
+However, $A,B,C,D$ are weakly affected as shown in red and dark green markers in Fig.~\ref{fig2}b-e), and the differences to the field-dependence governed by Eq.~\ref{eq:R2w} (dashed lines) remain present.
+Several other effects may appear in metallic bilayers, but those corrections were also deemed insignificant, as discussed in SI Sec.~\ref{subsec:possible}.

-We believe that unidirectional magnetoresistance (UMR) is the dominant reason behind the deviations.
-It has been shown to contribute to the field-dependence of $C,D$ observed in measurements of $R_{xx}^{2\omega}$.
-We propose that it also appears in $R_{xy}^{2\omega}$ measurements, in coefficients $A$ and $B$.